keyboard_arrow_up

 Hydrostatic Pressure

-The exertion of pressure in all directions equally at points within an enclosed gas or liquid at rest.
+The equal exertion of pressure in all directions at points within a stationary gas or liquid in an enclosed space.

 Ionization